 A Few of My Articles

-Besides my book, Building Ontologies with Basic Formal Ontology (MIT Press, 2015), I have published the following articles:
+Besides my book, Building Ontologies with Basic Formal Ontology (MIT Press, 2015) with Barry Smith and Andrew Spear, I have published the following articles:

 - “A New Role for Ontology in the History of Western Philosophy,” Philosophia, revise and re-submit.

 - “An Introduction to Information Ontologies,” Techné: Research in Philosophy and Technology, revise and re-submit.

 - “Ontology: Not Just for Philosopher’s Anymore,” Practical Philosophy, (2010) 10: 81-103.

 - “Radiological and Biomedical Knowledge Integration: The Ontological Way,” with Rethy Chhem, Cesare Romagnoli, and James Overton, in Scholarship in Radiology Education: The Scholarship of Teaching and Learning (chapter 8, pp. 87-104).
 Rethy Chhem, Kathy Hilbert, and Teresa Van Deven (eds.), Springer, 2009.

 - “Function, Role, and Disposition in Basic Formal Ontology,” with Barry Smith, Nature Precedings, (2008) 1941, 1.